ga-wdi-pvd/rails_features_CRD/index_show.md

 ## The Index Feature: I do - Reminder.ly

-hello world is nice, but really we want to see all of our todos.
-The first thing we need to do is query for todos in our controller.
+`"Hello World"` is nice, but really we want to see all of our `todos`.
+The first thing we need to do is query for `todos` in our controller.
 In `app/controllers/todos_controller.rb`:

 ```ruby
 class TodosController < ApplicationController